cclauss/sql_o_matic/README.md

 and len(TableInfo.data) will equal the number of rows in that table.

 * open an sqlite database
-* create a dict of TableInfo namedtuples, one for each database table
+* create an OrderedDict of TableInfo namedtuples, one for each database table
    * `table_name` is converted to CamelCase, removing all underscores (_)
    * `key_col_name` is the name of column that is unique across all rows
    * `data` is a dict if key_col_name else a list